 Project overview

-WESt mbH is a partner in the following national and international projects in the areas of digitization, skilled worker development, start-up support, innovation promotion, logistics, and land use.
+WESt mbH is a partner in the following national and international projects in the fields of digitalisation, skills development, start-up support, innovation promotion, logistics and land use.

 Green Start-ups in Münsterland